gruns/blagoblag/content/drafts/west-wing-revisited-take-out-the-trash-day.rst

 Corporation for Public Broadcasting, so this feels like a story that might get some attention.

-An editorial runs in the Washing Post by a leading Democrat saying that Leo McGarry should resign as Chief of Staff, because his presence is hurting the party.
-At the same time Congress chooses not to pursue hearings into Leo's alcohol and drug abuse (it's not clear if it would be announced they're not pursuing them, or if they simply wouldn't).
+An editorial runs in the Washington Post by a leading Democrat saying that Leo McGarry should resign as Chief of Staff, because his continued presence is hurting the party.
+At the same time Congress chooses not to pursue hearings into Leo's alcohol and drug abuse (it's not clear if it would be announced they're not pursuing them, or if they simply wouldn't happen).

 .. _`In Excelsis Deo`: https://alexgaynor.net/2014/oct/11/west-wing-revisited-in-excelsis-deo/